See below for answers to frequently asked questions (FAQs). We will update FAQs regularly as the project progresses.

 Generally, precincts will include:

-a tunnel access ramp where the TBMs will enter and exit the tunnels.
+a tunnel access ramp where the tunnel boring machines (TBM) will enter and exit the tunnels.
 These ramps are permanent structures that will become the lowered motorway when the tunnelling works are completed.
 Construction of the ramps involve building large retaining walls and bulk excavation of ground material

 an electrical power substation to support tunnel operations such as powering the TBMs and other ancillary equipment like conveyors, lights, fans and pumps